raleighquantified/raleighquantified.github.io/_posts/2018-2-24-Raleigh-Parks.md

 The only type that seems to be systemically underdeveloped is open spaces parks, though I wonder if the developed/undeveloped dichotomy is relevant here.
 How much do open spaces really need to be developed?

-In the interactive below (hover over the points for more info), it seems that most parks get developed pretty reliably-- given enough time.
+From the interactive below (hover over the points for more info), it seems that most parks get developed pretty reliably-- given enough time.
 Undeveloped parks are massively overrepresented among recent acquisitions.
 <html lang="en">

   <head>